pierocarrion/exchangerate/README.md

 # React Frontend Project
-### A client that allows you to check the current exchange rate of all world currencies.
+### A client that allows you to check the current exchange rate of all world currencies base on USD.
 This exchange rate is updated daily.